gagahpangeran/osu-wiki/wiki/Welcome/en.md

 *Note: Avoid translating English articles with this tag.
 In addition to this, this tag should be added when the translation needs its own clean up.*

-The `needs_cleanup` tag may be added to articles that need rewriting or formatting help.
+The `needs_cleanup` tag may be added to articles that need rewriting or formatting help[^help].
 It is also acceptable to open an issue on GitHub for this purpose.
 This tag must be written as shown below:

 ```yaml
 needs_cleanup: true